jstritch/easy-git-annex/README.md

 Several generic methods are included in easy-git-annex.
 These methods return JavaScript objects meeting the requirements of application-defined interfaces.
-This example uses the generic method getTags get custom tag objects.
+This example uses the generic method getTags to get custom tag objects.
 The pattern is similar for the other generic methods.

-First declare the interface you desrire.
+First declare the interface you need.

 ```typescript
 export interface FooTag {